Showing posts with label Haunted. Show all posts

 Old Jail Cells/Dungeon

 What about the rumors of the "dungeon" under the hotel?
 The courthouse and adjoining jail were on the first level of the stone building which was constructed on the hill (corner of Lafayette and Court Street, now China Gulch).
+For the record, the basement area under the hotel (not the old courthouse area) was a storeroom, not part of the jail, despite what Ghost Adventures tried to insinuate.
+The only area that was part of the actual jail was the lower level of the brick building, which was the original courthouse.

 While researching the murder of B.R.C.
 Johnson back in 1866, just prior to the courthouse being moved to San Andreas, two of the three murderers were arrested and being held at the jail cells in Mokelumne Hill awaiting execution.
 On a stormy night, those two inmates made a daring escape from the jail.
 According to records the convicted killers, John Ferguson and Jesus Miranda, along with another inmate Brian Fallon, made their escape by cutting their way out of their cells from the ceiling which was composed of boards without covering.
 The men managed to break free from their shackles, pile buckets on top of one another along with an old chair and Ferguson reached the ceiling and cut his way out with a sharp pointed instrument (the newspapers assumed it was a three-cornered file).